 Okay, so how do you know what is realistic for you?
-Well, that can be a little bit of trial and error/fail and a little bit of number 3 ‘you don’t have a plan that you’ve committed to.’
+Well, that can be a little bit of trial and error/fail and a little bit of the third reason ‘you don’t have a plan that you’ve committed to.’

 Let’s be honest failing isn’t necessarily a bad thing; it’s actually a great way to learn.

 If you do have a “fail” moment, don’t be angry with yourself and give up completely.